DoctorEmmetBrown/popcorn/README.md

 TODO

 ## Support
-No financial support is needed but emotional support is greatly appreciated
+No financial support is needed but emotional support is greatly appreciated.

 ## License
 [MIT](https://tldrlegal.com/license/mit-license)